Mookie Betts Player Props: Dodgers vs. Cardinals

 Mookie Betts At The Plate

-- Betts is hitting .233 with seven doubles, three home runs and 15 walks.
+- Betts is batting .232 with seven doubles, four home runs and 15 walks.

-- In 64.0% of his 25 games this season, Betts has picked up at least one hit.
-He's also had four multi-hit games.
+- Betts has reached base via a hit in 17 games this season (of 26 played), and had multiple hits in four of those games.

-- In seven games this season (28.0%), Betts has picked up an RBI, including two games with multiple runs batted in.
+- In seven games this year (26.9%), Betts has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.